Eid mubarak! President Kovind, PM Modi and Naidu extend greetings to nation

 Taking to Twitter, he wrote,''My best wishes on the occasion of Eid al-Adha.
 I hope it furthers the spirit of peace and happiness in our society.
 Eid Mubarak.''

 Vice President Venkaiah Naidu also extended Eid greetings on Twitter.
-"I extend my warm greetings to the people of our country on the auspicious occasion of 'Id-ul-Zuha' The festival is an ode to the virtues of devotion, faith and sacrifice and inspires feelings of brotherhood, compassion and unity. #IdulZuha (sic)," he wrote.
+"I extend my warm greetings to the people of our country on the auspicious occasion of 'Id-ul-Zuha'.
+The festival is an ode to the virtues of devotion, faith and sacrifice and inspires feelings of brotherhood, compassion and unity. #IdulZuha (sic)," he wrote.

-Eid al-Adha, also known as Bakri Eid, is marked by by sacrificing an animal that is close to the devotees as they prove their devotion.
+Eid al-Adha, also known as Bakri Eid, is marked by sacrificing an animal that is close to the devotees as they prove their devotion.
 Devotees then distribute the offering to family, friends, neighbours and also to the poor and the needy.